Cyber-Duck/Silverstripe-SEO/README.md

 ### Setting Dynamic Meta
 You can use an objects properties to populate a dynamic Meta title or description tag using placeholders [].

-The setDynamicTitle and setDynamicDescription functions take 2 arguments, the Meta text and the object.
+The setDynamicTitle and setDynamicDescription functions take 3 arguments, the Meta text (required), the object (required), and the seperator (default: and).

 Lets assume we have a member object.
 We can use the properties from it to populate matching placeholders.